nanorparticles/DataCollection-Telemetry/README.md

 # Data Collection & Telemetry System

-This project implements a telemetry data collection system that gathers system performance metrics (CPU usage, memory usage, error rates) and stores them in a SQLite database.
+This project implements a telemetry data collection system that gathers system performance metrics (CPU usage, memory usage) and stores them in a SQLite database.
 The system allows you to visualize the collected data using Plotly for insights into system performance over time.

 # Features